Training - Fire Team Leader Scenario: Break Contact

 Duration

-- 20 minutes gameplay / time limit
+- 45 minutes gameplay / time limit (check and adjust)

-- 5 minutes AAR (timebox to maximize reps)
+- 15 minutes AAR (timebox to maximize reps)

 OPFOR Rules

-This scenario is designed to build up BLUFOR skillset on react to contact and breaking contact, and retreating to a safe objective point while under pressure and stress of being pursued by OPFOR.
-By design, BLUFOR should always win, unless specifically modifying for harder difficulty (e.g. after experience running this multiple times).
+This scenario is designed to build up BLUFOR skillset on react to contact and breaking contact, and retreating to a safe fallback point while under pressure and stress of being pursued by OPFOR.

 Team Size